 Republished from the UCL Academic Careers Office website.

 The Lost Voices is a series of three initiatives aiming to collate stories on inequalities faced by the early-career researcher (ECR) community, to help empower us all and enact institutional change.
-It is led by Dr Sarah Jasim as part of The London Postdocs and the ARC North Thames Academy, and funded by a UCL Researcher-Led Initiative Award.
+It is led by The London Postdocs and the NIHR ARC North Thames Academy, and funded by a UCL Researcher-Led Initiative Award.

 In the first phase, we are inviting early career researchers to share their story.
 So if you have experienced inequality, bias or prejudice in any form, please let us know by:

 - Share your story on social media using #TheLostVoices and #AcademicsAssemble